myelintek/documentation/user/lab.rst

 Troubleshooting & FAQs
 ======================

+.. contents:: Contents
+    :depth: 1
+    :local:
+    :backlinks: none

-Q: Could I run Linux commands in a Lab?
+Q: How to run Linux commands in a Lab?
 ---------------------------------------

 Yes, two methods are available: